Log in

 • What can we learn from the local community about different ways of living, knowing, and loving each other?

 Experiencing local culture through visiting and supporting local businesses and connecting with community-based organizations can allow us to meaningfully engage with our hosts while at the SABER Annual Meeting.
-To this end, we include a list of local businesses and other organizations that meeting participants may enjoy visiting and connecting with during their time in the Twin Cities.
+The Place-Based Subcommittee is putting together a list of suggested local businesses that will be posted here prior to the meeting.

 Need Help?